professorgordon/professorgordon/README.md

     </td>
     <td valign="top" width="34%">
       <ul>
-        <li>I am scholar working on a Ph.D. in Writing and Rhetoric Studies at the University of Utah, where I conduct research and teach writing.
+        <li>I am a scholar working on a Ph.D. in Writing and Rhetoric Studies at the University of Utah, where I conduct research and teach writing.
 My research interests include Computational Rhetoric and Linguistics, Natural Language Processing (NLP) and Coding Literacy,
       </ul>
     </td>
     <td valign="top" width="33%">